Neighbourhood Plans are a way for communities to decide the future of the places where they live and work.

 If a designation is made no other organisation or body may be designated for that neighbourhood area until that designation expires (after five years from the date of adoption) or is withdrawn.

-The council is consulting upon the proposed re-designation from 29 June 2020 until 10 August 2020.
+The council consulted upon the proposed re-designation from 29 June 2020 until 10 August 2020.

 Following the receipt of responses to the consultation the Neighbourhood Planning Forum was re-designated under delegated Authority by the Assistant Director of Planning and Economic Growth on the 27th of August 2020.
 The Milton Neighbourhood Forum is therefore designated for a 5 year period until the 27th of August 2025.